webplatformz/challenge/README.md

 * TOURNAMENT_ROUNDS

   A number that represents the amount of rounds a tournament will run.
 Each round all bots will play once against all other bots.
-Defaults to 1
+Defaults to 1.

+  The Dockerfile already contains this environment variable and sets it to 5.
+So if you start the server with docker, default will be 5.
+To change this, simply edit the Dockerfile and build the image again like shown above.
 * TOURNAMENT_LOGGING

-  Boolen, if set to true, the server will store a json file for each game (Bot vs. Bot) with all the messages for parsing.
+  Boolean, if set to true, the server will store a json file for each game (Bot vs. Bot) with all the messages for parsing.
 These messages will be stored to the base directory of this repo.

-To add these variables to the docker Image, just add a line for each of them in the Dockerfile like so:

-ENV TOURNAMENT_ROUNDS 10

 ## Development
 While developing you might want to run the server with a watch task.
 You can either use:
 ```sh